revel/revel.github.io/manual/routing.md

 layout: manual
 ---

-Routes are defined in a separate `routes` file.
+Routes are defined in the separate `conf/routes` file.

 The basic syntax is: